TU-Munich/cio-planspiel/README.md

 ## Scraper

 The scraper scrapes all the data of the game via the website (http://tum.go4c.org).
 The data will then be stored in EXCEL spread-sheets.

 It also downloads all images of the game.

+## How to use it

+Install node on you computer.
+Open the `creds.json` file and add your username and password.

+### Data
+To download the data open the `index.js` file adapt the current round of the game and run it via `node index.js`.

+### Images
+To download the data open the `images.js` file adapt the current round of the game and run it via `node images.js`.

 ## Takeaways regarding the game